Absattar22/Global_Glimpse/README.md

 # Global Glimpse App

 It is a place for people who love geography and Want to know some historical information.
-In Global Glimpses App, the first version displays information about the new Seven Wonders of the World, and it still there other versions of it.
+In Global Glimpses App, the first version displays information about New and Old Seven Wonders of the World, and it still there other versions of it.

 <div style="display: flex;">
      <img src="https://github.com/Absattar22/Global_Glimpse/assets/116181912/f24cf358-d6ca-4c0f-b6a3-1cd04e49269f" alt="photo 1" style="width: 20%;">